-The significant accounting policies have been consistently applied in the current financial year and the comparative period, unless otherwise stated.
+The significant accounting policies detailed here and throughout the notes have been consistently applied in the current financial year and the comparative period, unless otherwise stated.
 Where necessary, comparative information has been re-presented to be consistent with current period disclosures.